Here are some common questions that people might ask about Tai Chi Chuan:

 Yes, Tai Chi Chuan (also known as Tai Chi) is considered a form of martial art.

 Surprised?
-On first glance this doesn't look like fighting.
+At first glance this doesn't look like fighting

 It originated in China as a system of self-defense and has evolved into a popular exercise and stress-reduction technique.